How to Develop a Travel Booking Service Like PADI Travel

 Here’s what the customer journey for a travel solution might look like:

-When the customer is exploring the options, he needs a precise set of data to satisfy his inquisitive diving mind.
-PADI Travel shows only what you need to know – not more, not less – including information on time zones, currencies and plug types at the planned destination, so you really don’t need to Google much more.
+When the customer is exploring the options, they need a precise set of data to satisfy his inquisitive diving mind.
+For example, when designing PADI travel system, we wanted to show users only they need to know – not more, not less – including information on time zones, currencies and plug types at the planned destination, so they really don’t need to Google much more.

 Each location shows the average temperature of the air, water and precipitation level for each month, which is important.
 It helps divers make a proper wetsuit choice according to their cold/ hot water tolerance: